 1) The College's program in Environmental Science and Policy was started with funding from the Mellon Foundation in 2002.

 2) The Center for Geospatial Analysis was launched with Foundation funds in 2008.

 3) The Environmental Science and Policy postdoc program was initiated with Mellon funding, also in 2008.

 4) Integrating Undergraduate Research Across the Curriculum at The College of William and Mary (2007-2009).
 This grant has had two core objectives: to move undergraduate research into the curriculum, and to move it across the curriculum, into the sciences, humanities, and social sciences.
 Over the three-year period, the grant supported 36 curriculum development projects in the humanities, 27 in the social sciences, and 18 in the sciences and mathematics.
-Report from each of the three years of the grant:

 5) Undergraduate Research in Global Studies: Three FacultyPositions that will Institutionalize Undergraduate Research and Faculty Collaboration Across Five Global Studies Programs (2011-2015).
 This grant will seed three faculty positions that will embed undergraduate research curricula in Global Studies fields.